 Germanna Community College is committed to providing an environment that is free from harassment and discrimination based on any status protected by law.
-This Policy supplements the following general policy statement set forth by the Virginia Community College System: This institution promotes and maintains equal employment and educational opportunities for all persons without regard to race, color, religion, national origin, political affiliation, veteran status, gender, age or sexual orientation and for otherwise qualified persons with disabilities.
+This Policy supplements the following general policy statement set forth by the Virginia Community College System: This institution promotes and maintains equal employment and educational opportunities for all persons without regard to race, color, sex, ethnicity, religion, national origin, political affiliation, veteran status, gender, age or other non-merit factors.
 This Policy also addresses the requirements under the Violence Against Women Reauthorization Act of 2013, (also known as the Campus SaVE Act).